JaneliaSciComp/fileglancer-docs/src/content/docs/workflows/file-conversion.md

 3. **Prepare conversion details**
    - Document any special requirements or constraints
-   - Gather information about the original acquisition parameters
    - Note any metadata that must be preserved

 ### Step-by-Step Conversion Request